atonu1971/Ovarian-Cancer-RNA-seq/README.md

 ### Starting point: the professor's script

-The starting point was Jared McLendon's original Sleuth script, written for a different project.
-It was designed to run two binary comparisons (resistant vs sensitive, for OV90 and OV8) and was structured as a single, self-contained R script that you'd run once.
+The starting point was Dr.McLendon's original Sleuth script.
+It was designed to run two binary comparisons (resistant vs sensitive, for OV90 and OV8) and was structured as a single, self-contained R script that we'd run once.

 The structure was: